Back to Knowledgebase

 How can I prevent mastitis from coming back?

 Feed on demand without long gaps, make sure the latch is deep, avoid tight bras or anything that puts pressure on the breast, and act quickly on any blocked duct or sore spot.
-Rest as much as you can — fatigue and stress are common triggers.
+Rest as much as you can — fatigue and stress are consistent triggers.

 Published: April 25, 2026

-Last updated: April 25, 2026
+Last updated: June 4, 2026

 Source: Ammehjelpen